Cumulocity-IoT/cumulocity-hono-agent/README.md

    ```

    As an alternative you can just add the hono configuration to the `application.properties` in the resources folder.
-   You can find an example the the resources folder.
+   You can find an example in the resources folder.

 ## Build
 Make sure that [Docker](https://www.docker.com/) and [Apache Maven](https://maven.apache.org/) are installed and running on your Computer.